-Could White Sox Move To South Loop?
+White Sox To South Loop?
+Their Alderperson Wants To Keep Them In Neighborhood

 “I wouldn’t want to see them leave, and I’m still committed to keeping them right where they are.
 But that’s gonna take something,” Lee said.
 “There has to be a conversation about their desire to have an ideal place where they want to continue to operate out of.
 That’s the conversation I’m really looking forward to having at this point.”

-The White Sox have played in Bridgeport since 1910 starting at beloved Comiskey Park and eventually moving to a larger stadium across the street in 1991, also dubbed Comiskey Park.
-The old Comiskey was demolished and now is parking lot — with the old home plate location marked for nostalgic fans.
+The White Sox have played in Bridgeport since 1910, starting at beloved Comiskey Park and eventually moving to a larger stadium across the street in 1991, also dubbed Comiskey Park.
+The old Comiskey was demolished and now is a parking lot — with the old home plate location marked for nostalgic fans.
 The $137 million venue took two years to build, and was financed in part by an increase on taxes of Chicago hotels to support the newly-formed Illinois Sports Facilities Authority.

-The deal to build the park was forged in 1988 in Springfield after Gov. Jim Thompson stopped the end-of-session legislative clock to get a deal approved to stop owner Jerry Reinsdorf from from moving the Sox to St. Petersburg, Florida, where construction of a domed stadium was already under way.
+The deal to build the park was forged in 1988 in Springfield after Gov. Jim Thompson stopped the end-of-session legislative clock to get a deal approved to stop owner Jerry Reinsdorf from from moving the Sox to St. Petersburg, Florida, where construction of a domed stadium was already underway.
 That stadium, with no Major League team agreeing to be a tenant, opened in 1990 as the Florida Suncoast Dome.
-It was renamed Tropicana Field as part of a deal with the expansion Tampa Bay Devils Rays, who started playing in 1998.
+It was renamed Tropicana Field as part of a deal with the expansion Tampa Bay Devil Rays, who started playing in 1998.

 The new White Sox ballpark, while initially hailed, soon became seen as outdated as retro-themed stadiums began being built around the country.
 The ballpark has since been renovated, including the removal of eight often-unused top rows from the upper deck in 2004, changing the color of the seats from blue to green, painting outfield posts black and adding a bar-restaurant across the street.
 It was re-branded U.S. Cellular Field in 2003 and then Guaranteed Rate Field in 2016.

-But the ballpark is now 33 years old with its lease from the its owner, the Illinois Sports Facilities Authority, running out in 2029.
+But the ballpark is now 33 years old with its lease with the Illinois Sports Facilities Authority running out in 2029.
 Those factors have led to multiple rumblings in recent years about the Sox leaving the ballpark — and even Chicago.

 Crain’s Chicago Business reported in August that White Sox ownership could move the team to a new stadium in the city, suburbs or even as far as Nashville, Tennessee, when its lease at Guaranteed Rate Field ends.